South Africans swap firecrackers for candles amid pandemic | Health

 South Africans swap firecrackers for candles amid pandemic

-Many South Africans will swap firecrackers for candles to mark New Year's Eve amid COVID-19 restrictions including a nighttime curfew.
-Instead of ushering in 2021 at packed events with dance music and fireworks, many South Africans are responding to President Cyril Ramaphosa's call to light a candle to honour those who have died in the pandemic and the health workers who are on the frontline of battling the disease.
+Many South Africans swapped firecrackers for candles to mark New Years Eve amid COVID-19 restrictions including a nighttime curfew.
+Instead of ushering in 2021 at packed events with dance music and fireworks, many South Africans responded to President Cyril Ramaphosa's call to light a candle to honor those who have died in the pandemic and the health workers who are on the front line of battling the disease.

-“Let us each light a candle in memory of those who have lost their lives, in tribute to those on the frontline who are working tirelessly to protect us from harm, in appreciation of the great sacrifices that have been made this past year, and in the confidence that the year ahead will bring health, peace and hope to our people,” an emotional Ramaphosa said in a televised address to the nation that he called a “family chat.”
+''Let us each light a candle in memory of those who have lost their lives, in tribute to those on the frontline who are working tirelessly to protect us from harm, in appreciation of the great sacrifices that have been made this past year, and in the confidence that the year ahead will bring health, peace and hope to our people,'' an emotional Ramaphosa said in a televised address to the nation that he called a ''family chat.''
 The president said he would light a candle in Cape Town at midnight.
-Annual New Year's Eve celebrations have been cancelled, including Johannesburg's annual raucous dance party that attracts thousands.
+Annual New Years Eve celebrations have been canceled, including Johannesburgs annual raucous dance party that attracts thousands.
 Instead, the mayor of South Africa's largest city will light a candle on the landmark Nelson Mandela Bridge.

 Beaches where crowds usually gather on New Year's Day have been closed.
 Health Minister Zweli Mkhize will broadcast a candle lighting ceremony from a hospital in Durban.